-- Consider the history and special views of Portland's working harbor. qualities of the Willamette and Columbia Rivers when designing buildings, streets, landscaping, parks, and public art in waterfront districts. - Create and enhance community gathering places near the Willamette and Columbia Rivers, such as parks, residential districts, or retail districts.
+- public art, viewpoints, and educational displays about Portland's history, natural environment, and harbor economy into the design of the trail and open space system. - Consider the history and special qualities of the Willamette and Columbia Rivers when designing buildings, streets, landscaping, parks, and public art in waterfront districts. - Create and enhance community gathering places near the Willamette and Columbia Rivers, such as parks, residential districts, or retail districts.